joshfrench/om-wiki-fork/Documentation.md

   ([owner korks] ...))
 ```

-`owner` is the backing Om component. `korks` is an optional key or
+Returns rendered component local state. `owner` is the backing Om
-sequences of keys.
-Similar to `om.core/get-state` except always
+component. `korks` is an optional key or sequences of keys.
+Similar to
-returns the rendered state.
-Useful for detecting state transitions.
+`om.core/get-state` except always returns the rendered state.
+Useful
+for detecting state transitions.

 ### bind